HengningZhang/Meggido2DLP_visualization/README.md

 - Understanding the algorithm
   - homework materials by *[Prof. Boris Aronov](https://engineering.nyu.edu/faculty/boris-aronov)* at **NYU Tandon School of Engineering**.
   - course notes by *[Prof. Greg Aloupis](https://engineering.nyu.edu/faculty/greg-aloupis)* at **NYU Tandon School of Engineering**.
-- The rest of the project is my own work, including parsing and storing the input, implmentation of all the steps in Megiddo's algorithm and visualization of the step results on HTML canvas.

 ### Signature
-I, Hengning Zhang, confirm that all the information stated in <a href="#my-own-work">My Own Work</a> is correct.<br>
-Here is my signature:
+Except as described above in <a href="#my-own-work">My Own Work</a>, all the work on this project is my/our own, including parsing and storing the input constraints, implmentation of all the steps in Megiddo's algorithm and visualization of the step results on HTML canvas.
+Signed<br>
 ![signature-HengningZhang][signature]